+Long-term Rating

+Scale Definition

-Coole Long-term Rating Definition Scale Definition AAA Highest credit quality.
+AAA Highest credit quality.
 Lowest expectation of credit risk.
-Indicate exceptionally strong capacity for timely payment of financial commitments AA+ AA Very high credit quality.
+Indicate exceptionally strong capacity for timely payment of financial commitments

+$\overline{\mathbf{A}\mathbf{A}}$ +

+AA Very high credit quality.
 Very low expectation of credit risk.
 Indicate very strong capacity for timely payment of financial commitments.
 This capacity is not significantly vulnerable to foreseeable events.

+AA-

+A +

-AA- \mathbf{A}^+ High credit quality.
+A High credit quality.
 Low expectation of credit risk.
 The capacity for timely payment of financial commitments is considered strong.
-This capacity may, nevertheless, be Α vulnerable to changes in circumstances or in economic conditions. А- BBB+ 000 Good credit quality.
+This capacity may, nevertheless, be vulnerable to changes in circumstances or in economic conditions.

+A -

+BBB+

+ввв Good credit quality.
 Currently a low expectation of credit risk.
-The capacity for timely BBB payment of financial commitments is considered adequate, but adverse changes in circumstances and in economic conditions are more likely to impair this capacity.
-BBB- BB+ Moderate risk.
+The capacity for timely payment of financial commitments is considered adequate, but adverse changes in circumstances and in economic conditions are more likely to impair this capacity.

+BBB-

+BB+ Moderate risk.
 Possibility of credit risk developing.
-There is a possibility of credit risk BB developing, particularly as a result of adverse economic or business changes over time; however, business or financial alternatives may be available to allow financial commitments to be met.
-BB- B + High credit risk.
+There is a possibility of credit risk

+ВВ developing, particularly as a result of adverse economic or business changes over time; however, business or financial alternatives may be available to allow financial

+BB- commitments to be met.

+B +

+В High credit risk.
 A limited margin of safety remains against credit risk.
-Financial в commitments are currently being met; however, capacity for continued payment is contingent upon a sustained, favorable business and economic environment.
-B- CCC Very high credit risk.
-Substantial credit risk "CCC" Default is a real possibility. сс Capacity for meeting financial commitments is solely reliant upon sustained, favorable ~~ business or economic developments.
+Financial commitments are currently being met; however, capacity for continued payment is contingent upon a sustained, favorable business and economic environment.

+В-

+CCC Very high credit risk.
+Substantial credit risk "CCC" Default is a real possibility.

+CC Capacity for meeting financial commitments is solely reliant upon sustained, favorable business or economic developments.
 "CC" Rating indicates that default of some kind appears probable.
-"C" Ratings signal imminent default. С appears probable.
-C Ratings signar miniment default.
-D Obligations are currently in default.
+"C" Ratings signal imminent default.

+C

+C appears probable.
+C. Ratings signal infilment default.

-Scale Definition A1+ The highest capacity for timely repayment.
+Short-term Rating Scale Definition A1 + The highest capacity for timely repayment.
 A1 A strong capacity for timely repayment.
 A2 A satisfactory capacity for timely repayment.
 This may be susceptible to adverse changes in business, economic, or financial conditions.
 A3 An adequate capacity for timely repayment.
 Such capacity is susceptible to adverse changes in business, economic, or financial conditions.

-The capacity for timely repayment is more susceptible to adverse changes in business, A4 economic, or financial conditions.
+The capacity for timely repayment is more susceptible to adverse changes in business. economic, or financial conditions.
 Liquidity may not be sufficient.